About

 AssembleMe is an information science blog written by Julius Schorzman that frequently sways off-topic.

-To view some of our projects, visit Shopobot or CodeCodex.
+To view some of my old projects, visit Shopobot or CodeCodex.

 Search